kywoj/kywoj.github.io/_pages/about.md

 I became much more invested and interested in how people used my words to perform tasks or reach their goals after doing some informal usability testing in a documentation course, so I enrolled in the University of Michigan's School of Information to study research and design.

 **I’ve just graduated with my Master of Science degree from the University of Michigan.
-I'll start working as a UX Researcher at CVS in Cumberland, Rhode Island, in June.**
+I'm now a UX Researcher at CVS in Cumberland, Rhode Island.**

 Reach me at kywoj [at] umich.edu.